Roofing Services in St. Catharines

 Weather and Climate Considerations

 St. Catharines sits in a unique climate zone shaped by its position between Lake Ontario to the north and the Niagara Escarpment to the south.
 The city receives significant lake-effect precipitation in winter, with the northern neighbourhoods bearing the brunt.
 Freeze-thaw cycles are frequent from November through March, making ice dam prevention a critical concern.
+Our Niagara storm damage report details how ice dam events have affected St. Catharines properties in recent years.

 Summer brings its own challenges.
 The humidity from surrounding bodies of water, including Lake Ontario, the old Welland Canal, and Twelve Mile Creek, creates conditions favourable to algae and moss growth on shaded roof surfaces.
 Severe thunderstorms tracking across the lake can produce damaging hail and high winds with little warning.